ghub-user-180/Bitcoin-Kurse_Gegenlesen/courses/scu202/de.md

-So installieren Sie das Paket:
+So installierst du das Paket: